willierushrush/willierushrush.github.io/_posts/2020-05-21-second-countability.md

 f : Z \to \mathbb{C}, \quad (z,[\gamma]) \mapsto \int_\gamma \partial h,
 $$

 which is holomorphic and non-constant.
 Therefore, $X$ is second-countable if find a solution $h$ to the Dirichlet problem.
 A common approach would be the Perron method, a variant of which is stated below.
-(See [[2](#ref2)] $\S 22$.)
+(See [^2] $\S 22$.)

 > **_Perron Method:_** Let $Y$ be an open subset of a Riemann surface $X$ with smooth boundary $\partial Y$ compactly contained in $X$.
 If $\phi: \partial Y \to \mathbb{R}$ is a bounded continuous map and $\mathcal{F}$ is a family of all subharmonic functions $g: Y \to \mathbb{R}$ bounded above by $\sup_{x \in \partial Y} \phi(x)$ such that $g \leq \phi$ on $\partial Y$.
 Then, the supremum $h(x) = \sup_{g \in \mathcal{F}} g(x)$ is a continuous map on $\bar{Y}$ which is harmonic on $Y$ and has boundary value $\phi$.

 This concludes the proof of Radó's theorem.
 A straightforward consequence is that tautological examples like the long plane, i.e. a product of two long lines, do not admit a complex structure.

 The theorem, however, does not hold for higher complex dimensions.
-One of the first examples was explicitly constructed Calabi and Rosenlicht in [[1](#ref1)] via algebraic geometry.
+One of the first examples was explicitly constructed Calabi and Rosenlicht in [1] via algebraic geometry.

 ### References
-[<a name="ref1">1</a>]: E. Calabi and M. Rosenlicht.
+[^1] E. Calabi and M. Rosenlicht.
 Complex Analytic Manifolds Without Countable Base.
 Proceedings of the American Mathematical Society, 4(3): 335-340, 1953.
-[<a name="ref2">2</a>]: O. Forster.
+[^2]: O. Forster.
 Lectures on Riemann surfaces.
 Graduate Texts in Mathematics, Vol 81.
 Springer-Verlag, NY-Berlin, 1981.
-[<a name="ref3">3</a>]: J. H. Hubbard.
+[^3]: J. H. Hubbard.
 Teichmüller Theory and Applications to Geometry, Topology, and Dynamics.
 Vol. 1.
 Matrix Editions, Ithaca, NY, 2006.
-[<a name="ref4">4</a>]: T. Radó. Über den Begriff der Riemannschen Fläche.
+[^4]: T. Radó. Über den Begriff der Riemannschen Fläche.
 Acta Szeged, 2(2): 101–121, 1925.

 ------